ronan498/BuildBoard/README.md

 # BuildBoard

-BuildBoard is a simple platform that connects homeowners with construction professionals.
+BuildBoard is a straightforward platform that brings homeowners together with construction professionals.
 Users can sign up in one of three roles—Client, Manager or Labourer—then post and apply for projects, manage work and rate each other.

 ---